mattrussell2/15-docker/README.md

 pull-backup hw1 -s daily.2022-07-03_0010
 ```
 The relevant homework files from that .snapshot will be copied to your local system in a folder named `hw1-backup-daily.2022-07-03_0010`.

+# Changelog
+## 7-17-2022
+* updated pull-backup to dynamically pull the remote folder from the sftp.json file.
+* updated readme to reflect the need to be in /workspaces/cs-15 before running config for sftp.

 <!-- ## jumbotest
 This command is to use our in-house unit testing framework.
 See here for details: https://gitlab.cs.tufts.edu/mrussell/JumboTest -->